-- -i Is the service user ID that is used to run the Configuration Manager. - Is the password for the Configuration Manager user ID. -a - If an existing DB2 database from a pervious version of the product has not yet been migrated, use this option to set the password used to access the database. - Is the WebSphere MQ queue manger for the User Name Server. - Is the maximum Java virtual machine heap size, in megabytes -j (minimum 64).
+- -i Is the service user ID that is used to run the Configuration Manager. - -a Is the password for the Configuration Manager user ID. - -p If an existing DB2 database from a pervious version of the product has not yet been migrated, use this option to set the password used to access the database. - -s Is the WebSphere MQ queue manger for the User Name Server. - -j Is the maximum Java virtual machine heap size, in megabytes (minimum 64).